National Association of Letter Carriers: History

 Letter carriers were the first postal workers to form their own union.
 They had tried to organize a national union at least three times—in 1870 in Washington, D.C., in 1877 in New York City, and in 1880 again in New York City.

 Recognizing that these earlier attempts had failed in part due to the expense of regularly convening enough carriers to sustain a national organization, in 1889 the Milwaukee Letter Carriers Association decided to time their call for another national meeting of carriers to coincide with the annual reunion of the Grand Army of the Republic—an organization of Union Army veterans—so that letter carriers who were veterans could take advantage of reduced train fares.

 On August 29, 1889, delegates moved quickly, unanimously adopting a resolution to form a National Association of Letter Carriers.
 On the next day, August 30, 1889, they elected William Wood of Detroit as the first president and appointed an executive board to coordinate all legislative efforts.

 NALC had 52 locals, called branches, with 4,600 members in 1890, and 335 branches by 1892.

 In the beginning, the union focused on forcing postmasters to honor federal law mandating an eight-hour day for federal employees.
-In 1893, the NALC won a Supreme Court decision and $3.5 million in back overtime pay.
+In 1893, the NALC won a Supreme Court decision—United States v.
+Post—and $3.5 million back in overtime pay.

 Local postmasters vigorously opposed the union, even though it did not sponsor strikes.

 NALC joined the American Federation of Labor (AFL) in 1917.
 In 1946, the small National Federation of Rural Letter Carriers merged in.

 In the early 1940s, Mario Biaggi, a future highly decorated policeman and US Congressman, became active in New York's Branch 36.

 By the mid-1960s, NALC had 175,000 members in 6,400 local branches.

 The history of the National Association of Letter Carriers is documented through archival collections at the Walter P. Reuther Library in Detroit, Michigan.